Last week I was playing The Witcher 3 after a very, very long time.

 User Onboarding is not just about providing users with guides and tutorials; it is more.
 By creating a seamless onboarding experience, you ensure the users can and will use your product without any errors.

 An onboarding experience with a warm and friendly welcome, easy navigation, and a good explanation of the aim of the product with just enough details is ideal for any SaaS company.
 Of course, there is room for change according to the specifics of each brand and product, but that’s up to your interpretation of the onboarding process.

 Then again, one cannot help but wonder why onboarding UX matters so much.
 The answer is simple.

 I am not saying judging a book by its cover is okay.
 But sometimes we just end up doing it, and you should be prepared for that.

 The truth is, a SaaS company’s approach to customer support and sales is crystal clear in the way they onboard their users.
 Pick up the clues, people: No in-app tutorials?
 Lazy customer support.
 Non-skippable guides?
 Pushy sales.
 Too many hotspots?
 Confused product team.

-Jokes aside, there is solid evidence that onboarding UX highly affects the rest of the What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer….
+Jokes aside, there is solid evidence that onboarding UX highly affects the rest of the customer journey.
 Here are some stats: